CameronMukherjee/keycutter/README.md

 **Docker container is available
 at: [https://hub.docker.com/r/hexploits/keycutter](https://hub.docker.com/r/hexploits/keycutter)**

-The easiest way to get started with KeyCutter would be utilising Docker to run the container image.
+The easiest way to get started with KeyCutter would be utilising Docker to run the container image alongside a Postgres database.
-This can be done via running our container via your CLI or via docker-compose (which is what we recommend).
+This can be done via running our container via your CLI (will require a Postgres instance to be available) or via docker-compose (which is what we recommend).

 ### **Standalone Container Example:**